bmurrtech/how-to-homelab/how-to_ultimate_proxmox.md

 - Now that we have mounted the media file server to our Plex VM, we need to __add this directory in the Plex web UI__ via __Manage > Libraries > Add Library (button) > Select the type of media you want to add (i.e. Movies, TV Shows, etc.) > Next (button) > Browse for the /PlexMedia/ folder by clicking on `/` and scroll down to the `PlexMedia` folder > Add (button) > Add Library (button).__ You should now see some media added to Plex.
 - To upscale the streaming quality, __navigate to the Plex dashboard under > Plex Web > Quality > Video Quality > Uncheck "Use recommended settings > Set the bitrate you want (i.e. 10Mbps, 1080o) > Save Changes (button)__.
 - From the Plex menu, __navigate to Transcoder > Check "Use hardware-accelerated video encoding" > Check "Use hardware accelration when available > Save Changes__
-- Pass the GPU through to that VM (don't forget to grab the VM IP before).
+- __Pass the GPU through to that VM__ (don't forget to grab the VM IP before or use Advance IP Scanner to find it).
 Done.